latest nhpb_banner 1__compressed

 Francis House is a charity that offer assistance as part of their Family Rescue Program.
 There are several components to this, including a limited number of free motel vouchers, Fast Track job services, and assistance with obtaining an ID.
 There may also be limited financial aid as well, and locate more services from Frances House.

 Assist Local DBA - Roll Down Ministry, Orangevale Food Bank and Projects 4HOPE is for the low income, poor, and homeless.
 Receive free groceries, clothing, care packs, and more.
 The case managers help the hungry, elderly, unemployed and homeless.
 Also learn about local public and low income housing, medical care, and other aid.
-6483 Main Ave, Orangevale, 95662, (916) 304-3663.
+Location is 6483 Main Ave, Orangevale, 95662, call (916) 304-3663.

 County Food Bank and Family Services provides several different programs.
 A client choice clothing closet as well as food pantry are offered on site from the non-profit.
 This center gives families free groceries and meals, as well as applications to CalFresh / food stamps if needed.

-Other resources from SFBFS include educational support, such as GED preparation or ESL classes.
+• Other resources from SFBFS include educational support, such as GED preparation or ESL classes.
 There are also services for senior citizens in Sacramento and immigrants, as well as children and the youth.
 Or clients can inquire into assistance such as free baby formula for new moms or Meals on Wheels.
-Continue with Sacramento Food bank services.

 Diogenes Youth Services is for homeless at-risk youth and teenagers.
 They can access emergency shelter, support groups, counseling, and job training workshops for runaway/homeless youth.
+Call (916) 363-0063.

 Basic needs from Love - The Sacramento County charity, its volunteers, and churches all offer support.
 It is not monetary, but there may be referrals to home repair programs for the elderly, thrift stores, and items for new moms or infants, such as diapers or formula.
 Other aid is provided too, including at Christmas.
 Find details on Love Inc in Sacremento County.

 St. John's Shelter for Women and Children is for qualified females including single parents.
 Free food, hot meals, general clothing, and basic needs may be offered.
 Or work with social workers and volunteers on permanent housing, including details on rental subsidies such as section 8 housing vouchers.

-Sacramento Self Help Housing assists the recently homeless and individuals locate transitional and safe, low income housing in the county.
-Some pro-active, eviction prevention guidance and advice may be offered as well.
-They also offer housing programs for the disabled.
-Address is 1250 Sutterville Rd, Sacramento, CA 95822.
-Telephone (916) 341-0593.
+Call (916) 453-1482.

 The Gathering Inn provides support in limited portions of the county.
 They offer medical care from a community clinic, and the homeless that are current shelter guests of the charity only can explore Rapid Rehousing.
+The charity assists the recently homeless and individuals locate transitional and safe, low income housing in the county.
+Some pro-active, eviction prevention guidance and advice may be offered as well.
+They also offer housing programs for the disabled

-Funds are very limited, but people in the shelter may be able to get help.
+• Funds are very limited, but people in the shelter may be able to get help.
 Support may be for families pay the first month’s rent or a deposit on a new, affordable home.
 The Community Resource Center has intake for case management type support.
 Details on Gathering Inn.

 Churches and parishes help families regardless of religion.
 Migrants, the poor or struggling can all get assistance.
 It may include free stuff like clothes or furniture or some money for paying bills, rent or a free hot meal.
 A number of emergency programs are available.
 Find details on help from churches in Sacramento County.